rtm-rs/rtm-rs.github.io/source/content/docs/learn/core-concepts.md

 An example of relations are tables in a SQL server.
 Tables can reference other tables, and sometimes all of the pieces for some "view" of the data are spread out among two or more tables (think Multi Table Inheritance).
-In situations like this, ROM really shines because relations can be created for each table and composed together to pull the data into a coherent form then finally mapped to an output object which your application can depend on safely without worrying about shared state, sessions or identity mapping commonly
+In situations like this, RTM really shines because relations can be created for each table and composed together to pull the data into a coherent form then finally mapped to an output object which your application can depend on safely without worrying about shared state, sessions or identity mapping commonly